-Four Advantages of Having a Community Bank
+Four Advantages of Banking with a Community Bank

 Whether you are looking for a loan or for a place to save your money, you have options.
 You can borrow from or deposit your money at a large financial institution with branches available nationwide.
 Alternatively, you can open an account at a smaller, community bank.